 Likewise, Articles 13.5 of the Board of Directors Regulations and 7.4 of the Audit and Control Commission Regulations state that the Commission must prepare an annual report on its operation, highlighting the main incidents, if any, as regards its duties.
 In addition, when the Commission deems it appropriate, it will include in said report proposals to improve the Company's governance rules.

-The Audit and Control Commission took the following actions in fiscal year 2022:
+In accordance with the foregoing, the Audit and Control Commission carried out the following activities during fiscal year 2023: